pbrumblay/DotNetHARReplayer/README.md

 DotNetHARReplayer
 =================

-C# application which replays HttpArchive v1.2 session log.
+C# application which replays HttpArchive v1.2 session logs.
 This application requires .NET 4.0.
 From the usage output:

 <pre>
 Usage: